yui-maker/webpage_to_book_openAI/README.md

-# Motivation Letter with ChatGPT
+# Generate teaching material with webscraping and open_ai

 I wanted to create some teaching materials based on information provided on a webpage.
 As the information was on the page across multiple links, I thought this will make it a good project for using AI.
 As for example I am using `https://www.learnpython.org/` and using AI to create teaching material for teaching Python to kids.
 I have also uploaded the sampel markdown file that was created during my experiments.